GoyaPtyLtd/BaseElements-Plugin-Libraries/README.md

 This is set of scripts and tools that are used to build the external libraries used in the BE plugin : https://github.com/GoyaPtyLtd/BaseElements-Plugin

-If you want to compile the BE plugin, then you don't need this, the current main build of the BE plugin should compile as is on latest macOS at least.
-Working with this library is only to build newer versions of the open source libraries used in the BE Plugin.
-If you're experienced in shell scripting, or in compiling open source tools, then we'd love some help with this project.
+You need to use this to build the libraries used in the BE plugin itself.
+As of BE 5.1.0 the Headers and Libraries aren't included in the main repository, and they need to be built from here.

 ### Goals

 The goal is to turn this into a single script for each FileMaker platform ( Mac, Windows, Ubuntu linux ) that builds the various open source libraries in a configuration that works in the BE Plugin.
-Each library can then be updated and copied along with it's dependencies into the main BE Plugin folder
+Each library can then be updated and copied along with it's dependencies into the main BE Plugin folder.

+We're a fair way along with this, we have both Mac and Linux building from the same set of files.
+The iOS builds should also be possible to do from here.

 ### TODO